Senforsce/orch8rion/_docs/content/docs/troubleshooting.md

 ## Contents of the work tree

-When `orchestrion` injects code into a source file, it writes the complete modified file in the relevant package's stage directory, int the `orchestrion/src` sub-directory.
+When `orch8rion` injects code into a source file, it writes the complete modified file in the relevant package's stage directory, int the `orch8rion/src` sub-directory.
 If it modifies package import configurations, the original configuration file is preserved with a `.original` suffix.

 For example, this could look something like the following: